iolivia/iolivia.me/src/pages/posts/entity-component-system-explained/index.md

 featuredImage: "./tennis.jpg"
 ---

-In the last post I talked about a small game I built in Rust and roughly how far I got in 24 hours.
-One of the biggest challenges I had was finding the right architecture where things would be easy to build and any new feature should have clear steps on what patterns to combine to achive it.
-I started off with a basic inheritance model until I realized that was The Wrong Thing TM and switched to an Entity component system architecture (or ECS as it's most commonly referred to).
-I didn't find ECS immediately intuitive and I struggled a bit to think in ECS, so I figured I'd write a short post about my current setup and how I got myself to think more ECS and less in a traditional OOP way.
-I'll be using ggez and specs.
+[In the last post](/posts/24-hours-of-rust-game-dev/) I talked about a small game I built in Rust and roughly how far I got in 24 hours.
+One of the biggest challenges I had was finding the right architecture.

+I started off with a basic inheritance model until I realized that was *The Wrong Thing <sup>TM</sup>* and switched to an **Entity component system architecture** (or ECS).
+I didn't find ECS immediately intuitive and I struggled a bit to think in ECS, so I figured I'd write a short post about it in case it helps anyone else facing the same challenges.

+I'll be using ggez and specs, but to be honest it doesn't matter too much, the same principles will apply to any ECS implementation although the details might be slightly different.

 ## ECS overview
-So what is ECS?
-[ECS - Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) is a type of architecture and the gist of it is:
-* separate data from logic
-* composition over inheritance
-* data oriented design

 In ECS terminology you have these 3 basic concepts:
-- Entities: this is just a type of a thing referenced with an identifier (like a Player, Ball, etc.)
+- **Entities**: this is just a type of a thing referenced with an identifier (like a Player, Ball, etc.)
-- Components: these are what your entities are made up of.
+- **Components**: these are what your entities are made up of.
 For example, you can have a Renderable component, a Position component, etc. This is purely data storage.
-- Systems: systems use entities and components and contain behaviour and logic based on that data.
+- **Systems**: systems use entities and components and contain behaviour and logic based on that data.
 For example, you could have a rendering system which just iterates through all entities which contain renderable components and draws all of them.

+The whole idea is separating behaviour from logic, so all the data goes in components and all the behaviour goes into systems.

 If it doesn't make sense yet, hang in there because a real example is coming.

 ## ECS in practice

 So let's talk a specific example.
-If you didn't read my previous post I'll just quickly describe what I was trying to achieve with this game.
+I'm building a simple tennis simulation/management game, think like a mix of Cities Skylines with a bit of Prison architect, but about tennis.
+The idea is pretty simple: you have players and you have tennis courts, and you want to assign people to courts and have them go there and play.
 See it in action below.

 ![alt text](./people_to_courts.gif "People going to courts")

-So I wanted a few things:
-- a floor, which is pretty much static and doesn't do anything
-- people, which are tennis players
+So we'll need:
+- floors
+- people
 - tennis courts

+And then we will also need the following behaviours:
-- people should find an available tennis court
+- a person needs to find an available tennis court
-- people that have an assigned tennis court should travel to said court
+- a person with an assigned tennis court needs to travel to that court

 And here is how that works in ECS terms.
 Let's start with components.

 ### Components
-So components are basically the simplest smallest piece of data that makes sense on its own (think an atom) and entities are just a composition of a lot of components.
+So components are basically the simplest smallest piece of data that makes sense on its own (think an atom).
 So let's try to break this down.

 We need:
 1. a way to assign an image or a list of images to an entity: for example, the court is made up of 8 images and the person is made up of 1 image